Nilpotent orbits in classical Lie algebras over finite fields of characteristic 2 and the Springer correspondence: Indecomposable modules over

 \section{Indecomposable modules over $\tF_q$}

+In this section, we study the non-degenerate indecomposable form modules over $\tF_q$.
 Note that the classification of the indecomposable modules (Proposition \ref{prop-indec}) is valid over any field.
-Similar to \cite{Hes} Section 3.5, we first normalize the non-degenerate indecomposable form modules over $\tF_q$ as follows.
+Similar to \cite{Hes} Section 3.5, the non-degenerate indecomposable form modules over $\tF_q$ are normalized as follows.
 Fix an element $\delta$ in $\tF_q$ such that $\delta\notin \{x^2+x|x\in \tF_q\}$. \begin{proposition} The non-degenerate indecomposable form modules over $\tF_q$ are

 $\mathrm{(i)}$ $W_l^0(m)=Av_1\oplus Av_2,\ [\frac{m+1}{2}]\leq l\leq m$, with $\mu(v_1)=\mu(v_2)=m$, $\psi(v_1)=t^{2-2l},\psi(v_2)=0$ and $\varphi(v_1,v_2)=t^{1-m}$;

 $\mathrm{(ii)}$ $W_l^\delta(m)=Av_1\oplus Av_2,\ \frac{m+1}{2}\leq l\leq m$, with $\mu(v_1)=\mu(v_2)=m$, $\psi(v_1)=t^{2-2l}$, $\psi(v_2)=\delta t^{2l-2m}$ and $\varphi(v_1,v_2)=t^{1-m}$;